gasparka/thesis/docs/3_synthesis.rst

 The OOP model
 ~~~~~~~~~~~~~

-The OOP model, developed in this thesis, consists of following elements:
+The OOP model, developed in this thesis, consists of the following elements:

     - Record for 'next',
     - Record for 'self',